buseskorkmaz/FMs-at-work/README.md

 ## A Few Abstractions to be Aware of

-Hackernews and Workable implement a few base classes.
+Hackernews and hackernews implement a few base classes.
 Once implemented, all the offline RL algorithms can be applied to the task in a plug-and-play manner.
 See the "Creating Your Own Tasks" section for an overview of what should be implemented in order to create your own tasks.
 Below, we outline the key abstractions that make this possible.

 * `data.language_environment.Language_Environment` – represents a task POMDP environment, which a policy can interact with.
 It has a gym-like interface.
 * `data.language_environment.Policy` – represents a policy which can interact with an environment.
 Each of the offline RL algorithms in `src/models/` has a corresponding policy.